 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
 However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
-In addition, we cover: Oral examination - two per calendar year Topical application of fluoride in conjunction with a routine cleaning, or topical fluoride varnish application in conjunction with a routine dental examination, as deemed necessary by a dental provider.
-No frequency limitations for either type of fluoride application.
-Bite-wing x-rays every 12 months (one set - up to four films).
-Full mouth x-rays every five years.
-Four periapical x-rays in a 12-month period. \$2,000 combined in-network and out-of-network benefit maximum. \$75 dental deductible per year (does not apply to preventive services or periodontal maintenance). \$0 copayment You must see a Delta Dental National Medicare Advantage network dentist of your choice to receive this benefit at the in-network benefit level. \$2,000 combined in-network and out-of-network benefit maximum. \$75 dental deductible per year (does not apply to preventive services or periodontal maintenance). \$0 copayment If your dental services are performed by a dentist outside of the Delta Dental National Medicare Advantage network (must be within the United States and its territories), you will be responsible for paying the difference between the dentist's fees and the UCare dental fee schedule. √ If the dental provider is unable to submit the claim on your behalf, it should be submitted to: Delta Dental of Minnesota
+In addition, we cover: Oral examination - one per calendar year One routine cleaning of teeth per calendar year One periodontal (gum) maintenance cleaning per calendar year Bite-wing x-rays every 12 months (one set - up to four films) Topical application of fluoride in conjunction with a routine cleaning, or topical fluoride varnish application in conjunction with a routine dental examination, as deemed necessary by a dental provider.
+No frequency limitations for either type of fluoride application. \$0 copayment \$2,000 combined in-network and out- of-network benefit maximum.
+You must see a Delta Dental National Medicare Advantage network dentist of your choice to receive this benefit at the in-network benefit level.
+If the dental provider is unable to submit the claim on your behalf, it should be submitted to: Delta Dental of Minnesota PO Box 9120 Farmington Hills, MI 48333-9120 \$2,000 combined in-network and out- of-network benefit maximum.
+If your dental services are performed by a dentist outside of the Delta Dental National Medicare Advantage network (must be within the United States and its territories), you will be responsible for paying the difference between the dentist's fees and the UCare dental fee schedule. √ If the dental provider is unable to submit the claim on your behalf, it should be submitted to: Delta Dental of Minnesota PO Box 9120 Farmington Hills, MI 48333-9120 the U.C.